Mueller's Russia investigation: What to know

 Three Russian entities and 13 Russian nationals were indicted by a federal grand jury on Feb.
 16 for allegedly interfering in the election.
 Mueller's case alleges those involved had a sophisticated plot to wage “information warfare” on the U.S.

-However, the Justice Department said the actions did not have an impact on the outcome of the election.
+However, the Justice Department did not say the actions had an impact on the outcome of the election.
 Deputy Attorney Gen. Rod Rosenstein said, "There is no allegation in this indictment that any American was a knowing participant in this illegal activity."

 What is the controversy with Mueller’s staff?